seon9cho/COVID-DataAssimilation/README.md

 \end{align}
 `$

-Since we have generated data for $S$, $I$, and $R$, we just need to generate data for $S\,'$ and $R\,'$ using it.
-This can be done simply by taking the difference between the values of the current week and the previous week, for all weeks.
-We can then generate the data points for $k(t)$ and $q(t)$ by following the formula above.
+To satisfy the RHS of the equations above, the $S\,'$ and $R\,'$ data is generated using the existing $S$ and $R$ data.
+This is done simply by taking the difference between the values of the current week and the previous week, for all weeks.
+We then generate the data points for $k(t)$ and $q(t)$ by following the formula above.
+Below is a code snippet that shows how this is done with Numpy arrays:

 ```
 S_t = S_data[1:] - S_data[:-1]
 R_t = R_data[1:] - R_data[:-1]

+# The behavior of the first couple weeks are normalized since R and I values are (close to) 0
 k_data = -S_t / (S_data[1:]*I_data[:-1])
-# The behavior of the first couple weeks are normalized
 k_data[:4] = np.mean(k_data[5:])
 q_data = R_t / I_data[1:]
+q_data[:6] = np.mean(q_data)
 ```